 In terms of where to stay, both times we stayed at a hotel off the highway (booked free with our points).
 We try to stay at places with free breakfast, free parking and that are low in points!
 Check out how I maximize my credit cards and get free hotel stays.
 The Holiday Inn Express Greenville and Townplace Suites Greenville are the two places we stayed when we have visited.
-To check rates click on the picture below.
+To check rates click on the link below.

 Check out – Hotels in Greenville

 Greenville is often an overlooked city when traveling in the South.
 I feel that in many ways it deserves more credit than it gets.
 Although the last couple of years, Greenville has made a few lists of best towns in America, I feel it is still pretty underrated and is a great stop for families.
 If you are looking for other great places for a family trip, check out the top 10 underrated destinations that are perfect for families.